ThallysCezar/Api_DotNetChallenge/README.md

 Image with their respective endpoints, list the endpoints, as if it were here, however, here 'and store, instead of product

 1. GET/stores: Retrieve a list of all stock items.
-  - Description: This endpoint returns a list of all stores available.
+  - Description: This endpoint allows users to retrieve a list of stock items.
+However, before making a GET request, the user must generate and authorize an access token.
+Once authorized, the user can include the desired page number (pageNumber) and the number of items per page (pageQuantity) as query parameters to control the pagination.
-  - Example: 'GET/stores'.
+  - Example: 'GET/stockItems?pageNumber=1&pageQuantity=10' retrieves the first page of products with 10 items per page.

 2. GET/stores/{id}: Retrieves a specific product by its ID.
  - Description: This endpoint retrieves a store based on the provided ID.
- - Example: 'GET/stores/789'.
+ - Example: 'GET/stockItems/789'.

 3. POST/stores: Creates a new product.
  - Description: This endpoint allows creating a new store with the provided data.
- - Example: 'POST/stores'.
+ - Example: 'POST/stockItems'.

 4. PUT/stores/{id}: Updates an existing product by its ID.
  - Description: This endpoint updates an existing store identified by the provided ID with the provided data.
- - Example: 'PUT/stores/789'.
+ - Example: 'PUT/stockItems/789'.

 5. DELETE/stores/{id}: Deletes a product by its ID.
  - Description:  This endpoint deletes the store identified by the provided ID.
- - Example: 'DELETE/stores/789'
+ - Example: 'DELETE/stockItems/789'

 These are basic CRUD (Create, Read, Update, Delete) operations commonly used in RESTful APIs.